 Just south of the Sunset Strip, Hotel SVB provides guests with sun-soaked decor, well-appointed furnishings, separate bathrooms, and a cable TV.
 It’s a beautiful place to return to after a day of adventures.
 Enjoy the outdoor terrace and benefit from the private parking for those who’ve hired a car.

-✓ Best district in Los Angeles for luxury travelers and shoppers.
+✓ Recommended district in Los Angeles for luxury travelers and shoppers

-Featuring some of the best Los Angeles hotels, Beverly Hills is the perfect choice for luxury travelers and those wishing to indulge in some serious retail therapy.
+Featuring some of the most famous Los Angeles hotels, Beverly Hills is the perfect choice for luxury travelers and those wishing to indulge in some serious retail therapy.
 This is a far cry from the more budget-friendly neighborhoods and features mostly luxurious hotels where you’ll be pampered to the extreme.

 In Beverly Hills, you’ll be walking the same paths as many celebrities.
 The roads are as grand as the hotels, with rows of palms and gleaming stores showcasing international brands.
-For the best shopping, wander down the renowned Rodeo Drive.
+For some luxury shopping, wander down the renowned Rodeo Drive.

 After dropping off your purchases back at your suite, bask in the sun in the scenic Beverly Gardens Park.

 The Four Seasons is an opulent, full-service hotel with a resident spa house and a stunning outdoor pool.
 Here, the French doors in your room open out to show expansive views from your private balcony.
 See the hills or the city before chilling in the living area.
 There’s also on-site dining, where you can enjoy craft cocktails in both indoor and outdoor spaces.